Cadastral Consulting, LLC, Quality Continuing Education for the Surveying, Land Use, and Design Professional

 Floodplain Management News and Links

-FEMA's Map Service Center now provides historical flood maps as well as the most current versions.
+FEMA's Map Service Center provides historical flood maps as well as the most current versions.
 Letters of Map Change are available through the same pages as the currently effective maps, listed by community.
 Flood Insurance Study rerports, where available, are accessed through the home page tab for “Product Catalog”, along with DFIRM databases and Community Status books.

 FEMA offers On Line Tutorials on a variety of technical and regulatory topics.